 Dracaena fragrans – Did you know it flowers?
 We get emails regularly asking about the flowering of Dracaena fragrans.
 The emails go something like this:

 I have a Dracaena fragrans – “Corn plants bloom” and have had the plant for 5 years – in some cases more.
 This foliage plant is blooming for the first time.
 I did not know it even bloomed.

 - How long will the blooms last?

 - Will the plant die?

 - Can I cut off the corn plant flower stalk?

 I must go on record and let you know that I am writing only from experience and cannot give you the full details and ideal conditions on the cornstalk plant Dracaena fragrans flowering indoors – it’s not the most common event!

-Hopefully some of our interiorscapers will write and give us their hints and tips.
+Hopefully, some of our interiorscapers will write and give us their corn plant care, hints, and tips.

 Dracaena massangeana cane is a popular cultivar of Dracaena fragrans but with yellow variegated foliage.

 Background on Dracaena Fragrans

 Most of the time, you find Dracaena fragrans or dracaena deremensis flowering.
 It will be on very mature plants.
 Plants usually grow more than 6′ feet tall.

-The flower stalks emerge out of the center of the leaf whorl and will grow to sometimes 3′ feet in length arching to the ground.
+The flower stalks emerge from late fall to early winter and late spring to early summer from the center of the leaf whorl and sometimes grow to 3′ feet in length, arching to the ground.

 In the evening, the plant gives off a noticeable sweet fragrance for hundreds of feet.
 The fragrance is very strong, as some of you have experienced.